oihenrique/Frontend-Mentor-Challenges/01. [html-css] Stats Preview Card Component/README.md

 ### Useful resources

-- [MDN - Basics of Flexbox](https://developer.mozilla.org/pt-BR/docs/Web/CSS/CSS_Flexible_Box_Layout/Basic_Concepts_of_Flexbox) - This helped me to learn how Flexbox works.
-- [MDN Web Docs](https://developer.mozilla.org/pt-BR/) - I used this site to research HTML tags, CSS properties and Flexbox.
+- [MDN - Web Docs](https://developer.mozilla.org/pt-BR/) - I used this site to research HTML tags, CSS properties and Flexbox;
+- [MDN - Basics of Flexbox](https://developer.mozilla.org/pt-BR/docs/Web/CSS/CSS_Flexible_Box_Layout/Basic_Concepts_of_Flexbox) - This helped me to learn how Flexbox works;
+- [MDN - Picture element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/picture) - This will be helpful to learn how to use the `<picture>` tag.
+- [MDN - CSS Units](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Values_and_units) - This is important to understand what unit use to define some element size.

 ## Author